Dr. Sanchari Das

 Pronounced: Shawn-Chah-Ree Daash (She/Her)

-Research Interests- Usable and Inclusive Computer Security and Privacy with a focus on Internet of Things (IoT), Augmented-Virtual-Mixed Reality (AR/VR/MR), E-Waste, Social Media, etc.
+Research Interests: Usable and Inclusive Computer Security and Privacy with a focus on Internet of Things (IoT), Augmented-Virtual-Mixed Reality (AR/VR/MR), E-Waste, Social Media, Social Engineering Attacks, etc.

 Office: Engineering & Computer Science Building (ECS) 355

-I am an Assistant Professor at the department of Computer Science in the Ritchie School of Engineering and Computer Science at University of Denver.
-My research lab - Security and Privacy Research in New-Age Technology (SPRINT) focuses on computer security, privacy, education, human-computer interaction, social computing, accessibility, and sustainability of new-age technologies.
+I am an Assistant Professor at the department of Computer Science in the Ritchie School of Engineering and Computer Science at the University of Denver.
+My research lab - InSPIRIT focuses on computer security, privacy, education, human-computer interaction, social computing, accessibility, and sustainability of new-age technologies.

-My work has been published in several top-tier academic venues, including CHI, FC, SOUPS, etc. I have also presented at several security conferences, including BlackHat, RSA, BSides, Enigma, and others.
+My work has been published in several top-tier academic venues, including CHI, CSCW, USENIX, IEEE S&P, FC, SOUPS, and other reputable venues.
+I have also presented at several security conferences, including BlackHat, RSA, BSides, Enigma, and others.
 These works have also received media coverage in CNET, The Register, VentureBeat, PC Magazine, Iron Geek, and other venues.

-I love photography and have a knack for Digital Sketches and Art (Check it out!).
+I love photography and have a knack for Digital Sketches and Art!